tomoko-tiba/-PComp-Final/README.md

 //pic4

-### Speech recognition API
+### API Testing

-The HTTP request library of Processing was used to make POST requests in Processing.
+I used HTTP request library of Processing to make POST requests.
 There were many difficulties in this process, , such as incorrect conversion of text encoding formats and inaccurate recognition of the recording format.
 However, as this part is not part of physical computing, I will briefly document the process in this section：

 1. Record ( processing minim Library )
 2. Audio to text（Baidu Voice Recognition Api）